Constantine Angelos: Life

 Constantine was born in c.
 1093 to an obscure family of the local aristocracy of Philadelphia.
-The family's surname, "Angelos", is commonly held to have derived from the Greek word for "angel", but such an origin is rarely attested in Byzantine times, and it is possible that their name instead derives from A[n]gel, a district near Amida in Upper Mesopotamia.
+The family's surname, "Angelos", is commonly held to have derived from the Greek word for "angel", but such an origin is rarely attested in Byzantine times, and it is possible but unlikely that their name instead derives from A[n]gel, a district near Amida in Upper Mesopotamia.
 The historian Suzanne Wittek-de Jongh suggested that Constantine was the son of a certain patrikios Manuel Angelos, whose possessions near Serres were confirmed by a chrysobull of Emperor Nikephoros III (r.
-1078–1081), but this is considered unlikely by other scholars.
+1078–1081), but this is considered unlikely by other scholars, even though Angelos possessions in the area of Serres and Zichne are clear in the sources until XIV century.

-Despite his lowly origin, Constantine was reportedly brave and exceedingly beautiful, and managed to win the heart of Theodora Komnene (born 1097), the fourth daughter of Emperor Alexios I Komnenos (r.
+Despite his lowly (outside the close imperial circle) origin, Constantine was reportedly brave and exceedingly beautiful, and managed to win the heart of Theodora Komnene (born 1097), the fourth daughter of Emperor Alexios I Komnenos (r.
 1081–1118) and Irene Doukaina.
 Theodora had already been married once, to Constantine Kourtikes, but her husband had died without having had children.
 The marriage probably took place in c.
 1122, certainly after the death of Alexios I; Empress Irene apparently disapproved of it, and it seems to have soured her relations with Theodora, who is listed last and with the least favourable provisions in the typikon that Irene granted to the Kecharitomene Monastery.